cosm/websocket-demo/README.md

-# Pachube Devices Served
+# Cosm Devices Served

-This counter shows how many updates Pachube is receiving from devices, in realtime.
+This counter shows how many updates Cosm is receiving from devices, in realtime.

-It's purely a Pachube hackday projects showing what fun can be had with WebSockets (if you're into that sort of thing).
+It's purely a Cosm hackday projects showing what fun can be had with WebSockets (if you're into that sort of thing).

 Reach me at [http://twitter.com/lebreeze](http://twitter.com/lebreeze)